A Tax-Saving Way to Support NJCU

 No. The legislation requires you to reach age 70½ by the date you make the gift.

-- Contact Kwi Brennan at 201-200-3489 or firstname.lastname@example.org for additional information on giving an IRA gift.
+- Contact Kwi Brennan at 201-200-3489 or firstname.lastname@example.org to discuss using your IRA to support NJCU and our mission.

 - Seek the advice of your financial or legal advisor.